MICHELANGELO ANTONIONI’S L’ECLISSE

 What light is light, if Monica be not seen?
 "The Two Gentlemen of Verona" (III.i.170-187)

-Alain Delon aka Piero on the Promenade des Anglais in Cannes in the back seat of a fancy convertible surrounded by two beautiful women
+Alain Delon aka Piero on the Promenade de la Croisette of Cannes in the back seat of a fancy convertible flanked by two beautiful women

 (Sophia Loren and Romy Schneider)